AlirezaDostmohammadi/FLVCR2-Variant-Stability/README.md

 # FLVCR2-Variant-Stability
-Characterize the impact of the identified Arg492Trp variant on the wild-type `FLVCR2` protein.
+Characterize the impact of the identified Arg492Trp variant on the WT `FLVCR2` protein.

-In this analysis, we introduced the variant into the FLVCR2 protein structure with <a href='https://www.rcsb.org/structure/8QD0'>PDB ID: 8QD0</a> (<a href='https://www.uniprot.org/uniprotkb/Q9UPI3/entry'>UniProtKB id: Q9UPI3</a>).
+In this analysis, we introduced the Arg492Trp variant into the FLVCR2 protein structure with <a href='https://www.rcsb.org/structure/8QD0'>PDB ID: 8QD0</a> (<a href='https://www.uniprot.org/uniprotkb/Q9UPI3/entry'>UniProtKB id: Q9UPI3</a>).

 ## Modeling Missing Residues
 The determined protein structure of FLVCR2 has 112 missing residues.
-To address these gaps, we modeled the missing residues using Modeller (version 10.6), generating 10 models.
+To address these gaps, we modeled the missing residues using < a href='https://salilab.org/modeller/'>Modeller</a> (version 10.6), generating 10 models.
 The model with the lowest molpdf score (459.43842) was selected as the best representation.

 You can find the script used for modeling in the <a href='/ModelingMissingResidues'>ModelingMissingResidues</a> folder.
 Modeled structures are available in <a href='ModelingMissingResidues/refined_models'>refined_models</a>.
 Scores for each structure can be seen <a href='/ModelingMissingResidues/refine_missing_residues.py.log#L3807'>here</a>.

 The model <a href='ModelingMissingResidues/refined_models/8qd0_fill.B99990007.pdb'>8qd0_fill.B99990007.pdb</a> has the lowest molpdf score: 459.43842.

 ## Minimizing Structures
-We evaluated the impact of the Arg492Trp variant on protein stability using Rosetta (version 3.14) and DynaMut2 to ensure robust and complementary analyses.
+We evaluated the impact of the Arg492Trp variant on protein stability using <a href='https://rosettacommons.org/software/'> Rosetta </a>(version 3.14) and <a href='https://biosig.lab.uq.edu.au/dynamut2/'>DynaMut2</a> to ensure robust and complementary analyses.

 ### Evaluated the impact of the Arg492Trp variant on protein stability using Rosetta
 #### wild-type `FLVCR2` protein
 1. clean structure:
-   `
+``
 clean_pdb.py 8qd0_fill.B99990007.pdb A
-   `
+``
 2. Minimize structure
 The WT FLVCR2 structure was minimized independently 10 times using relaxation with constraints to preserve the starting coordinates.
 The most stable (lowest-scoring) structure was selected.